UltraMessaging/um_troubleshoot/README.md

 ````

 Yes, there is loss.
-The fact that there is loss, but no "unrecoverable loss" means that the
+The fact that there is loss, but no "unrecoverable loss", means that the
 LBT-RM reliability algorithms did their job.
-I.e. even with 10% of received
+I.e., even with 10% of received
-packets dropped, UM was able to get them all retransmitted.
+packets dropped, UM got them all retransmitted.

 Let's get some details.